Vision and Beliefs

 Señora Monge grew up in Peru’s capital city, Lima.
 As a teenager, she came to the US to attend Indiana University, where she got a degree in Computer Science.
 Señora Monge returned to Peru, got married, and moved to Barcelona, Spain, where she lived and worked for two years.

 In 2007 Sra Monge came to the US with her family.
 She got her master’s degree in teaching and worked in the Highland Park school district as a Dual Language two-way immersion English-Spanish teacher.
-She started at our district this year teaching Spanish to 1st through 4th graders.
+She started at our district in 2021 teaching Spanish to 1st through 4th graders.
 Señora Monge loves teaching at Hubbard Woods!

 Su Pesa - Skokie School Spanish Teacher